pauroger/exp-net-fundamentals-2025-Q2/journal/week1/diagramming/README.md

     - Current: Bandwidth halves.
     - Improvements: Add a third cable.

-- What wold this plan look like at scale if you extended it to an entire block instead of just to Home B?
+- What would this plan look like at scale if you extended it to an entire block instead of just to Home B?

-  - Dual-link between houses is probably not scaling to a full block, we could build a hub-and-spoke: central block core switch/router in a basement; each home LACP’s to core.
+  - Dual-link between houses is probably not scaling to a full block, we could build a hub-and-spoke: central block core switch/router in a basement; each home LACPs to core.
 This would Decouple homes from each other (no dependency on neighbour’s uptime).
 It also: Scales linearly, Centralises upgrades — want 2.5 Gb Ethernet?
 Just upgrade the switch, Simplifies routing
     + ACLs — one config file, not N, and Lets you offer more services — mesh